simonmichael/hledger/hledger/test/errors/README.md

 but the calculated balance is: 0 a difference of:               1

-Consider viewing this account's calculated balances to troubleshoot.
+To troubleshoot, you can view this account's running balance.
 Eg:

 hledger reg 'a$' cur: -I  # -f FILE
 ```